 Ensure the coordination of activities, resources, downtimes, and schedules locally and with JPL.

-Manage and be accountable for the Facilities budget ensuring correct procurement practices and guidelines are followed.
+Manage and be accountable for the Facilities budget, ensuring correct procurement practices and guidelines are followed.

 Foster an environment in which there is a high level of cooperation within and between teams and facilitate positive team relationships.